THE FRUIT OF THE LAND

 Receiving the blood atonement authorizes us to wage this war.
 Learning to live in the Spirit of God prepares us and enables us to turn away from all sin and self-will and live by the Life of the Lord Jesus.

-(In the days in which we live, in America, finding fervent saints to assemble with is not always easy.
-So many American pastors are preaching lawless-grace and an any-moment rapture.
+(In the days in which we live, in America, finding fervent saints to assemble with can be difficult.
+Many American pastors are preaching lawless-grace and an any-moment rapture.
 Sincere disciples of the Lord are looking for assemblings in which the pastor preaches patient, cross-carrying obedience to Jesus.
 But it appears most American pastors are not inclined toward this emphasis.
 So the wells are drying up and the sheep are famished.)

 “No one ever told me God would treat me like this!”
 That is because you have not read the testimonies of the old-time saints.
 Every son that God receives, He punishes, that the person may be a partaker of His holiness.